 The selection criteria are the quality, originality, and internationality of the research proposal as well as the applicant’s previous artistic activity.
 The applicant must also explain why his or her artistic research suits an academic environment such as the Collegium.

-Applications should be submitted via the electronic application form and complemented with the 6 attachments listed below.
-All attachments must be saved as pdf documents and named as follows: applicants surname title of the attachment.pdf (e.g. smith abstract.pdf).
+Applications should be submitted via the electronic recruitment system and complemented with the 6 documents listed below.
+All attachments must be saved as one single pdf document and named as applicants surname_application.pdf (e.g. smith_application.pdf).

 The documents should be written in English.
 Please note that attachments will not be returned.
 Please note also that no other documents (e.g., letters of recommendation, statements on doctoral dissertations, publishing contracts) will be considered in the evaluation process.